-Stills or animations can be loaded into Media -Store channels from the USB by navigating to the file in MediaManager.
-MediaManager creates and maintains a database of the media items on the USB, as well as the setting for each media item and a thumbnail.
+Stills or animations can be loaded into Media -Store channels by navigating to the file in MediaManager.
+MediaManager creates and maintains a database of the media items on the drive where the media items are stored, as well as the setting for each media item and a thumbnail.